The Eruption of Mount Pelee

 Éruption volcanique à la Martinique, released in the United States as The Eruption of Mount Pelee and in Britain as The Terrible Eruption of Mount Pelée and Destruction of St. Pierre, Martinique, is a 1902 French short silent film directed by Georges Méliès.
-The film is a short reconstruction, using miniature models, of a recent historical event: the eruption on 8 May 1902 of Mount Pelée, which destroyed the town of Saint-Pierre, Martinique.
+The film is a short reconstruction, using miniature models, of a recent historic event: the eruption on 8 May 1902 of Mount Pelée, which destroyed the town of Saint-Pierre, Martinique.

 Summary

 Mount Pelée looms over the town of Saint-Pierre.
 Fire and smoke rises from the crater; then lava begins pouring down the sides of the mountain.
 The village is soon engulfed in smoke and flames.

 Production

 The film is one of the most frequently cited examples of Méliès's "reconstructed newsreels," staged re-enactments of current events.
 The Eruption of Mount Pelee was his third-to-last work in the genre.
 It was followed by two others also made in 1902: The Catastrophe of the Balloon "Le Pax" and the most complex one of all, The Coronation of Edward VII.
 Stylistically, the film is reminiscent of the dioramas popular in the 19th century, which offered simulated views of places and events that would otherwise be inaccessible to spectators.
 Méliès's table-top miniature models recreate the eruption in a "storybook illustration" style highly indebted to Romanticism.

 Academic opinion is divided on the exact method Méliès used to create the eruption.
 The Méliès descendant and film scholar Jacques Malthête hypothesized that a type of flare known as the Feu de Bengale was used (as Méliès did four years later to create an eruption of Mount Vesuvius in The Merry Frolics of Satan); film historians René Jeanne and Charles Ford nominated a flammable combination of cloth, colored water, cinders, and a kind of powdered chalk called Blanc d'Espagne; Méliès's granddaughter, Madeleine Malthête-Méliès, indicated that starch was poured down the model to simulate lava, and that pieces of paper and unseasoned wood were burned to create smoke; and the Méliès expert John Frazer suggested that the model was made of cardboard and paper and that "the eruption [was] created by a combination of flashing lights, powdered chalk, and cinders."

 According to the film historian Pierre Lephrohon, the poet Guillaume Apollinaire once asked Méliès himself how he made The Eruption of Mount Pelee.
 Méliès said simply: "By photographing cinders and chalk."
 Apollinaire remarked to a friend who was with them: "Monsieur and I have the same occupation, we enchant ordinary materials."